Peace

 Green Route

 To discover various aspects of the history of the 20th century, apply for the Green Route.
-You’ll discuss the background and consequences of the two World Wars, the Cold War and its division of the world as well as the European Unification and its goal to prevent future wars.
-This route will take you through the frontlines of former conflicts in Central Europe, like the trenches of World War I in Hartmannswillerkopf.
+You’ll discuss the background and consequences of both world wars, the Cold War and its division of the world as well as the European Unification and its goal to prevent future wars.
+This route will take you through the frontlines of former conflicts in Central Europe, like the trenches of World War I at Hartmannswillerkopf.

 Red Route